Skip to content

 Carolyn,

 I’m not sure how to propagate Beauty Bush either.
 My hunch is that since it grows wild, they propagate from seeds.
-The birds and squirrels love to eat the seeds and I think that’s how they get scattered. :)
+The birds and squirrels love to eat the seeds and I think that’s how they get scattered. 🙂

-8. Sinead Kelly permalink
+Sinead Kelly says

 What a beautiful description!
 And what a wonderful recipe, one that I will be trying very soon, winter has set in here in all its force and delicious soups will be the order of the day.
 I love Butternut squash, its a staple in my house, for roasting, curries, mash and soups.
 I find them easier to cut after a few seconds in the microwave, or wrapped in a damp cloth in a warm(not hot!) oven.